RationalAsh/biorobotics-lab-nus/content/authors/hilary-cheng/_index.md

 # Username (this should match the folder name and the name on publications)
 authors:
-- "hilary-yee"
+- "hilary-cheng"

-first_name: "Hilary"
+first_name: "Hiu Yee Hilary"
-last_name: "Yee"
+last_name: "Cheng"

 # Is this the primary user of the site?
 superuser: false